by Mel Ve

 Below is my interview with a lady I came to know as Miriam, and who is a Libyan woman in her 60’s, and who was brave enough to share her views, the intelligent observations of someone from Libya.

 MEL: Tell me a bit about who you are and your background

 MIRIAM: My background?… My dad is Libyan, my mom is a foreigner.
 I was born in Tripoli.

 MEL: And when did you leave Libya?

 MIRIAM: I haven’t left Libya.
 I have never left Libya on the whole.
-I go in and go out.
+I go in and I go out.
 I travel.
-I was supposed to travel with my Dad somewhere around the 20 April back to Tripoli and stay there till the beginning of June.
+I was supposed to travel with my Dad sometime around the 20 April back to Tripoli and stay there until the beginning of June.
 So we have relatives there.
 We have our business there.
 So it’s not that I am staying in Athens just for the sake of it, but I do have European residence because since 1983, I have been working in Europe.
-Plus my Mum was European, so it was easy for me to get a residence.
+Plus my Mom was European, so it was easy for me to get residence.

 MEL: So you were living in Libya before the invasion, so first off, I just want to hear a little bit about your experience of what life was like living in Libya back then.
 I have been told many great things about the social security and support you got from the government under Gaddafi, which is unlike anything I have heard of in other African countries.
 As an outsider looking in, we were never aware of this.
 I am South African, so also from Africa, and we had none of that sort of social support down there.
 Would you mind sharing a bit about that?